linux-china/dotenvx-rs/README.md

 - Rotate the private key for `.env` file: `dotenvx rotate`
 - Rotate the private key for `.env.prod` file: `dotenvx rotate -f .env.prod`

+### How to decrypt dotenv file and export variables as environment variables?

+You can use the `dotenvx decrypt --export` command to decrypt the dotenv file and output as shell script.

+`eval $(dotenvx decrypt --export)` command will decrypt dotenv file and export the variables to the current shell.

 # References

 * [Dotenvx](https://dotenvx.com/): encrypts your .env files–limiting their attack vector while retaining their benefits.